ajbudhi/Airline_Startup_Project/README.md

-├── Image                            <- Images and Graphs used in this project obtained from external and internal source ├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Aviation Accident Analysis.pdf   <- Slide Presentation of the project ├── index.ipynb                      <- Jupyter notebook of the project containing codes and analysis
+├── Image                            <- Images and Graphs used in this project obtained from external and internal source ├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Aviation Accident Analysis.pdf   <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed
-└── README.md                        <- Contains README file to be reviewed
+└── index.ipynb                      <- upyter notebook of the project containing codes and analysis
 ```